jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/upgrading-the-systemcontroller-using-the-cli.rst

         Use the command :command:`system upgrade-start --force` to force the upgrades process to start and to ignore management affecting alarms.
-        This should ONLY be done if these alarms do not cause an issue for the upgrades process.
+        This should only be done if these alarms do not cause an issue for the upgrades process.

-        The `fm alarm-list` will provide the specific alarms leading to the system health-query-upgrade alarms notes which may be blocking an orchestrated upgrade.
+        The ``fm alarm-list --mgmt_affecting`` option provides specific alarms which may be blocking an orchestrated upgrade.

     On systems with Ceph storage, it also checks that the Ceph cluster is healthy.